 Our team of analysts found that 8% of Americans are worried they will soon lose their house and another 4.6% are behind on their mortgage payments.
 Those numbers, however, vary significantly from state to state.

 |State||% facing foreclosure||% behind on mortgage payments|

 While many people are worried about losing their homes, the threat of eviction looms even larger.
-Rental prices are rising in suburban areas, and we found 11 states where more than 25% of people are worried they won’t be able to afford rent in the next two months.
+Rental prices are rising in suburban areas, and we found 27 states where more than 25% of people say they can’t currently pay rent or are worried they won’t be able to in the next two months.